-The treatment also depends on whether the patient has acute or chronic liver disease, whether one is dealing with fibrosis or cirrhosis, and whether the liver disease is the result of a viral infection, an autoimmune hepatitis, a genetically inherited disease, so-called fatty liver disease, the result of excessive drinking/drug abuse, or whether there is a cancerous tumour in the liver.
+The treatment also depends on whether you have acute or chronic liver disease, whether you’re dealing with fibrosis or cirrhosis, and whether the liver disease is the result of a viral infection, an autoimmune hepatitis, a genetically inherited disease, fatty liver disease, excessive drinking and/or drug abuse, or whether there’s a cancerous tumour in the liver.

 Treatment of various liver diseases